 Manufacturers label sunscreens with a sun protection factor (SPF).
 The higher the factor, the greater the protection from the sun.

-- SPF 15 sunscreen may absorb more than 92 percent of UVB radiation.
+- SPF 15 sunscreen may absorb 93 percent of UVB radiation.

 - SPF 30 sunscreen may absorb 97 percent.

 People with skin sensitive to sunlight should use a sunscreen with a high SPF.
 A sunscreen's effectiveness also depends upon its ability to withstand heat, humidity and sweat.
 Most sunscreens are not water-resistant and people need to reapply them after perspiring or getting wet.